Question and Answer…. with Bryan Kessie

 Question 2: How do you think the project will benefit the wider public?

-Answer: I think that this project will be a key benefit to the public – recent events in BA and other systems have shown the impact of systems going down and the chaos this causes.
+Answer: I think that this project will be a key benefit to the public – recent events in British Airways and other systems have shown the impact of systems going down and the chaos this causes.
 Systems need to be resilient and plan in place

 Question 3: How are you engaging the key target users?